maxx1128/Webdev-Study-Notes/NonFiction/Essentialism.md

 Essentialists know they can't _multifocus,_ or concentrate on two or more things at the same time.

 Don't worry about the future.
-If it's tough, right it down to get the thoughts out of your head.
+If it's tough, write it down to get the thoughts out of your head.

 | Nonessentialist | Essentialist |
 | --------------- |--------------|